-Something else cool that we found out was that Westgate owns the Cocoa Beach Pier, where you’ll find great shops, restaurants, bars with a beautiful view of Cocoa Beach from any location!
+Something else cool that we found out was that Westgate owns the Cocoa Beach Pier, where you’ll find great shops, restaurants, bars with a beautiful view of Cocoa Beach from any location and even a wedding venue location!
 The Westgate resort, our hotel, had a trolley on property that gives you a complimentary ride to and from the pier every day, which was very convenient!

 The first night we got there we had a great dinner at the Pelican Bar and Grill on the pier with amazing views of the ocean while watching kite surfers.
 Before we went inside for our dinner we stopped by their Rikki Tiki Tavern which is located all the way at the end of the pier, now thats a view and what a breezy and delicious cocktails!

 Everyday we did something different as a family and don’t think we had enough time to experience everything.
 Surfing was a bucket list thing for Mark and when he saw it available he jumped on it.
 The resort also had bikes on property for guest to use, direct access to the ocean with concierge beach service that provided chairs, umbrellas, bluetooth speakers and etc.